 After 40 years of bureaucratic paralysis and continued decimation of the nation's ecosystems and fisheries, hundreds of the power plants - now 40, 50 or 60 years old - still use antiquated, once-through cooling systems.
 After missing yet another dea

-Here are 10 things to know about power plant water use and 10 reasons to care.
+Many of the nation's older power plants have a huge thirst for water.
+Here are 10 things to know about their water use and 10 reasons to care.

 Many New York power plants are withdrawing cooling water - and injuring or killing aquatic life - even when they are not generating any electricity.

 For over a decade, Reed Super, a public interest environmental attorney, has fought hard to protect aquatic ecosystems from outdated power plants.

 Visit two of Long Island’s aging power plants, find out how they are killing fish and what you can do about it.